RavSS/HAVK/TASKLIST.md

   IPC is particularly needed so we can take things out of ring 0.
 - Create a virtual filesystem for the purpose of abstracting the kernel from the current FAT16 driver.
+- Either remove all secondary stack support or implement allocatable secondary stacks, as this is going to become a bigger issue later on.

 #### Low priority
 - Begin to create a solution for PS/2 mouse capabilities.